 On this form you may select additional options for trial version

 - Set the number of days for trial period.

-- Selecting value for delay time before ‘Close’ button appears on trial warning window.
+- Select the value for the delay time before the ‘Close’ button appears on the trial warning window.

-- By selecting the warning recall interval time, you will set the interval time between the latest trial warning window appearance and when it will appear again.
-In case if you select 0 (zero) minutes then the trial warning window will appear at start time only.
+- By selecting the warning recall interval time, you will set the interval time between the latest appearance of the trial warning window and when it will appear again.
+In case if you select 0 (zero) minutes then the trial warning window will only appear at start time.

-- If you would like to customize the trial annoying warning content then you may set your own message by selecting the .TXT or .RTF file with content of your warning from disk into ‘Custom warning content’ field.
+- If you would like to customize the trial annoying warning content then you may set your own message by selecting the .TXT or .RTF file with content of your warning on the disk into the ‘Custom warning content’ field.

 When trial version option settings are done then press “OK” button to apply the changes.

 - Press ‘Compile’ button and you will get the compiled trial EXE